enriqueprieto/nextjs-shadcn-prisma-auth-dashboard-template/README.md

 The application will be available at [`http://localhost:3000`](http://localhost:3000).

+## Contributing

+Please read [CONTRIBUTING.md](./CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

+## License
+This project is licensed under the MIT License, see the [LICENSE.md](./LICENSE.md) file for details

 ## Roadmap

 In this section you'll find all task I had mapped for while, all of the task is about the future of this template.